Collegiate cyber defense competition where teams of 8 defend real-world networks

 Low- and no-cost professional training solutions through certification prep courses and cybersecurity awareness training.

 Research-based cybersecurity courses aimed at helping individuals in states and communities nationwide to develop and improve their own cybersecurity programs

 We customize training, host workshops, and conduct community-wide exercises to suit your organization’s individual needs

-Thanks to so much support of our inaugural Cyber Threat Defender (CTD) card design contest last year, we are excited to announce that our 2022 card design contest will once again be held in October 2022 in recognition of Cybersecurity Awareness Month!
+Thanks to so much support of our inaugural Cyber Threat Defender (CTD) card design contest, we are excited to announce that our 2023 card design contest will once again be held in October 2023 in recognition of Cybersecurity Awareness Month!
 Community members, students and anyone over age 11 can share their knowledge – and passion – of cybersecurity by creating their own CTD card.

-In 2021, the CIAS selected three entries that focused on cyber events and malware attacks.
+In our inaugural contest, the CIAS selected three entries that focused on cyber events and malware attacks.
 The final designs were added to the Cyber Threat Defender: Digital game.
 These winning designs will also be kept for consideration in future booster packs.

 Whether designing a defense, attack, asset or event card, you may only enter one card.
 In addition to the winning cards being added to CTD Digital, they may be adapted and integrated into an upcoming booster pack!

 The top place finishers will also receive:

 This contest is judged by the Cyber Threat Defender game developers and CIAS staff.
 Cards are judged on: